vnool/ajax-interceptor/README.md

 # ajax-interceptor
-ajax-interceptor (replace the default ajax and handle the HTTP request/response )
+intercept all the ajax request and handle the HTTP request/response

 **install**
 ```